JKhariD/screencasts-tutorials/css/standard/001/README.md

 ![objective](target/image.jpg)

 ### Requirements
-* use floats to build this footer
+* build this footer using standard CSS (e.g. no floats and no flexbox)